 This measurement reflects “the percentage of residents who worsened or remained completely dependent in transferring and locomotion (mid-loss activities of daily living or ADLs) since the prior assessment.”
 In general, the “early loss” stage is determined when a resident loses the ability to manage their own personal hygiene activities, including the ability to brush their hair or teeth, shave, or wash themselves.
 “Mid-loss” activities include the ability to use the toilet on their own, manage their own care, or move themselves from one place to another.
 The “late-loss” level is reached when a resident can no longer feed themselves.

 McCormick Home experienced a larger percentage of residents who had worsened in their physical functioning.
-This result reflects that the home has a higher number of residents with severe cognitive impairment at 36.9% than the provincial average of 30.4%.
+This result reflects the higher number of residents with severe cognitive impairment.
 Typically, ADL losses occur when an individual is diagnosed with severely impaired cognitive functioning.